From the Boltzmann equation to the incompressible Navier-Stokes equations on the torus: a quantitative error estimate: Introduction

 $b$ and $\Phi$ being defined in equation $\eqref{Boltzmann}$.

-The aim of the present article is to use a constructive method to obtain existence and exponential decay for solutions to the linearized Boltzmann equation $\eqref{LinBoltz}$, uniformly in the Knudsen number.
+The aim of the present article is to develop a constructive method to obtain existence and exponential decay for solutions to the perturbed Boltzmann equation $\eqref{LinBoltz}$, uniformly in the Knudsen number.
 Such a uniform result is then used to derive explicit rates of convergence for $(h_\eps)_{\eps>0}$ towards its limit as $\eps$ tends to $0$.
-This allows us to prove, and quantify, the convergence from Boltzmann equation to the incompressible Navier-Stokes equations $\eqref{NS}$.
+Thus proving and quantifying the convergence from the Boltzmann equation to the incompressible Navier-Stokes equations $\eqref{NS}$.